-THE LONG ISLAND CHORAL SOCIETY is proud of its unique existence as the oldest continuously
+THE LONG ISLAND CHORAL SOCIETY is proud of its unique existence as the

-2019, it was founded in 1929 by Dr. Maurice Garabrant who was the organist at
+90th anniversary in 2019, it was founded in 1929 by Dr. Maurice Garabrant who

-the Cathedral of the Incarnation in Garden City.
-Norman Hollett and Robert
+was the organist at the Cathedral of the Incarnation in Garden City.

-Kennedy, both organists at the Cathedral, were subsequent conductors.
-In 1979,
+Norman Hollett and Robert Kennedy, both organists at the Cathedral, were

-Meredith Elaine Baker became the fourth conductor when the Choral Society became
+subsequent conductors.
+In 1979, Meredith Elaine Baker became the fourth

 The Long Island Choral Society has a reputation for singing the finest works of